greenelab/lab-website-template/index.md

 # About Us

 We are _Computing for Secure and Intelligent Networks (COSINE) Lab_, led by [Dr. Tamoghna Ojha](https://people.iitism.ac.in/~tamoghnaojha/) at the Department of Mathematics and Computing, IIT (ISM) Dhanbad.
 Our work is focused on exploiting "distributed intelligence" in IoT networks, especially with resource-constrained nodes, to facilitate energy-efficient and secure decisions on resource allocation and management.
 Our current focus is on applying AI/ML techniques in UAV-IoT networks, Edge computing, Non-terrestrial networks, digital twin, and edge-cloud-continuum.
-We recently received our initial lab establishment grant from IIT (ISM) Dhanbad.
+We have recently received a few research grants -- to develop **Low-resource AI Vision system for Mining** supported by TEXMiN Foundation (DST TIH) and a **special lab setup grant** from IIT (ISM) Dhanbad.

 <div style="border: 1px solid red; padding: 10px;">